 Clare's Cottage is a pretty "picture-book" cottage in the perfect setting to unwind with lovely views over sheep-filled meadows and with Skirrid mountain beyond.
 This delightfully converted cosy cottage is over 100 years old and is set gastro-pubs and restaurants within an easy drive and the famous Walnut Tree Restaurant is a short stroll away, why not walk up The Skirrid or The Sugarloaf and then feast on local produce in one of the local gastropubs for a truly memorable stay.
 Clare's Cottage is well furnished and decorated and has a charm and character which is always popular with returning visitors.
 The cottage is only about 3 miles from the market town of Abergavenny so perfect for events such as The Abergavenny Food Festival .
 Clare's Cottage is in an ideal position for a peaceful and relaxing holiday with walking, golf and many other country pursuits on the doorstep.

 Sleeps 2, plus cot, 1 bedroom.
 Well equipped kitchen with ample work and storage space, a gas hob and electric cooker, microwave, fridge and washing machine.
 Spacious very pretty sitting/dining room with dining table and chairs, comfortable sofas, TV, DVD and radio.

 Bedroom 1: a double bed and an en suite bathroom with bath, handbasin, shower and toilet.

 Bedlinen and towels provided.
-The cottage has full gas central heating charged at cost in the winter.
+The cottage has full gas central heating.
 Electricity inclusive.
 WIFI availableSmall private patio behind the cottage with garden furniture.
 Sorry not suitable for pets.
 Ample parking area beside the cottage.
 Clients are requested to refrain from smoking in the cottage.
 Mountain bike storage on request.Abergavenny 3 miles

 Learn more about Crickhowell, Abergavenny and Brecon here.